xmos/lib_audio_dsp/doc/dsp_components/modules/drc.rst

 Sidechain RMS Compressor
 ------------------------

+The sidechain RMS compressor uses the envelope of one signal to compress another signal.
-Takes two signals: *detect* and *input*.
-Will use the *detect* signal to run the :ref:`EnvelopeDetectorRMS`.
+It two signals: *detect* and *input*.
+The envelope of the *detect* signal is calculated using an internal :ref:`EnvelopeDetectorRMS`.
-Calculates the gain in the same way as :ref:`CompressorRMS`.
-Applies the EMAed gain to the *input* sample.
+The gain is calculated in the same way as a :ref:`CompressorRMS`, but the gain is then applied to the *input* sample.
+This can be used to reduce the level of the *input* signal when the *detect* signal gets above the threshold.

 .. tab:: C API